tinohager/AustriaMap/README.md

 ## Features

-- Vector-Based Mapping: Access precise and scalable mapping data stored in vectors.
+- *Vector-Based Mapping**: Access precise and scalable mapping data stored in vectors.
-- Heatmap Creation: Generate impressive heatmaps to visualize data patterns and trends.
+- **Heatmap Creation**: Generate impressive heatmaps to visually represent and analyze geographical data.
-- Interactive Web Application: Utilize our intuitive web application to browse maps and create heatmaps.
+- **Interactive Web Application**: Utilize our intuitive web application to browse maps and create heatmaps.
+- **Save Maps as PNG**: Save your maps as PNG images for easy sharing and integration.

 ## Example Maps